-If accident happened, you should not punish your cat.
-It might give him a wrong idea about elimination being bad itself, not the location.
+If accident happen, please don’t punish your cat.
+It might give your cat the wrong idea about elimination being bad itself, or worse, to fear you.
 Instead, place your cat in a litter box, and clean the spot.

-To prevent the recurrence of the accident, you should do the following:
+To prevent the recurrence of accidents, you should do the following:

-- Clean the spot using a deterrent that is made for pet odor removal.
-Other floor soap might smell lovely, but they do not remove the odor of urine and feces completely, which your cat will still be able to detect.
-And, if you read above, we already mentioned several times, cat’s identify elimination spot by the smell, so, the spot MUST be clean, if you want to prevent accidents from happening again.
+- Clean the spot using a product that is made for pet odor removal.
+Other floor soap might smell lovely, but they do not remove the odor of urine and feces completely.
+Your cat will still be able to smell it.
+For a full guide on how to find and remove “accident” spots in your house, please see our full guide How to find pet urine stains with a black light.
+There is also a section on how to clean the spots once you find them.
+This will help prevent accidents from happening again.

-- Next, think what makes him use the particular spot.
+- Next, think about what makes your cat use a particular spot instead of the litter box.
 Maybe it’s the soft carpet?
-Remove it, place other material atop of it for the time of training.
-Maybe it’s the dirt in the plant pot?
-Then you may cover it with rocks, or remove the plant.
+If possible, remove it or place another material on top of it for the time of training.
+Maybe it’s the dirt in your potted plants?
+You may cover it with rocks, or remove the plant.
 Is it in a drawer?
 Keep it closed or make sure your cat has no access to it.

-- Also, consider placing an additional litter box in front, on top or right next to elimination spot.
-A litter box in the center of your living room might seem dull, however, during the training, it will benefit in two ways.
-First, the box may block access to an undesirable spot, second, it may benefit the training process itself, as cat learns to use the box, instead of your carpet, faster.
+- In addition, consider placing an additional litter box in front, on top, or right next to an elimination spot.
+A litter box in the center of your living room might seem “wrong” to you (totally understand !).
+During the litter box training, it will help in two ways.
+First, the box may block access to an undesirable spot.
+Second, it may speed up the training process itself.
+Your cat will learn to use the litter box, instead of your carpet, faster.

 If you are interested, you may read more about how to make those spots undesirable for your cat here.